When you have a headache, you might not think your jaw could be the cause, but, the TMJ, or temporomandibular joint, could be the culprit.

 Practicing jaw exercises can help relax your muscles and relieve your symptoms.

 If lifestyle changes and over the counter medications aren’t helping your symptoms, make an appointment with your doctor.
 They may be able to prescribe stronger medications.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 If noninvasive, conservative remedies aren’t helpful, talk with your doctor about other options.
 They might want to prescribe something stronger for the discomfort or suggest something like a stabilization splint (bite guard).
 Your dentist can also give you a stabilization splint.